Periodic Reporting for period 3 - NSC-Reconstruct (Novel Strategies for Cell-based Neural Reconstruction)

 iv. translate and commercialize new cell and gene products, research tools and therapies for clinical trials and market approval.

 In WP2, we assess and maximize the therapeutic potential of the A9 subtype of dopaminergic (DA) neurons obtained through stem cells or direct conversion for PD cell therapy.
 We've conducted an analysis of behavioral recovery and graft performance in xenograft models of PD using state-of-the-art cells, setting a benchmark for comparing the cells developed in WP1.
 As the significance of non-DA cells for graft survival and function is increasingly recognized, we developed a methodology for studying graft composition in a high-throughput manner.
-Our ongoing work involves enhancing cell function and repair capacity.
+Our ongoing work involves enhancing cell function and repair capacity as well as in vivo assessment of the functionality of second-generation DA neurons developed in WP1 using new methodologies developed within WP2.

 WP4 centers on understanding how transplanted hPSC-derived or directly converted neural cells integrate into the rodent central nervous system.
 We've made progress in developing protocols for imaging of immunolabeled structures in 2D and 3D, optimizing viral transduction for assessing neuronal functionality and synapse formation, and characterizing the composition of DA grafts.
 Our current computational pipeline enables comprehensive 2D and 3D immunofluorescence analysis.
-We've also worked on tools and models to study the capacity of transplanted human cortical neurons to restore motor and sensory function.
-In order to test various combinations of TFs to directly generate MSNs from other cell types, a highly pure culture of mouse striatal astrocytes was established and showed that they can be reprogrammed into neurons.
+We've implemented a combined optogenetic/behavioral system for assessing functional integration of transplanted human neurons in the mouse visual cortex.
+Combinations of TFs to generate cortico-striatal projection neurons are being tested.

-In WP6, activities aiming at ensuring efficient translation of the cell-based repair strategies, to communicate the project goals, developments and results and to further promote networking and training within and outside the Consortium were intensified after overcoming the pandemic-related hurdles: whilst it was possible to organize the activities in person, NSCR increased their impact on the scientific community and the lay public by adopting tailored use of hybrid and online formats.
+In WP6, activities aiming at ensuring efficient translation of the cell-based repair strategies, to communicate the project goals, developments and results and to further promote networking and training within and outside the Consortium were intensified after overcoming the pandemic-related hurdles, organizing activities in person and adopting tailored use of hybrid and online formats to increase the impact on the scientific community and the lay public by.
 In WP7 NSCR teams worked to maintain and continuously improve the established project structure and to create the most collaborative environment within the network as well as to manage ethical aspects which were addressed in WP8.